Skip to Sidebar Skip to Content

 Object

 The object variable allows you to create variables that contain structured data and named attributes.
-This is similar to a map but has fixed names and types for the attributes.
+This is similar to a map, but the attributes have fixed names and types.

 variable "user" {